janis-commerce/mongodb/README.md

 ### Events and closing connections

+To close connections, it is optional to define the environment variable `CLOSE_MONGODB_CONNECTIONS` in `Serverless.js` file.

 Connections will be closed according to `CLOSE_MONGODB_CONNECTIONS` environment variable value:

 | Value | Close connection |